folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 ### Expected

-This section displays the pieces of the order that are still expected to be received.
+This section displays a table list of the pieces of the order that are still expected to be received.
 See [Adding an expected piece](#adding-an-expected-piece) for more information.

 ### Received

-This section displays the pieces of the order that have been received.
+This section displays a table list of the pieces of the order that have been received.
 See [Receiving an order](#receiving-an-order) for more information.

 ## Editing receiving title information